HonkingGoose/git-gosling/docs/best_practices/use_a_dependency_bot.md

 ---
 id: use_a_dependency_bot
 title: Use a dependency bot
+description: Learn about Dependabot and Renovate bot
 ---

 ## Introduction